Daniel J. Frey

 The black, the brown, women, the queer, the liberal, the godless.

-They took hold of the pumping heart of the Republican Party and emptied its red blood and transfused it with hate.
+Nihilism took hold of the pumping heart of the Republican Party, emptied its red blood, and transfused it with hate.

 Let the government become so weak that we can drown it in a bathtub became the cry.